gtatters/ThermImageJ/Readme.md

 -   FLIR Calibration Values <img src='./images/FLIRSettings.png'>
     -   select a candidate FLIR file (jpg, seq, csq) to display the calibration constants and built-in object parameters stored at image capture.
 Typically, the user would then use the Planck constants and Object Paramters in the Raw2Temp macro.
     -   use this function on the original FLIR file if you have a 16-bit grayscale image of the raw data in a separate file and need to convert to temperature under specified conditions.
-    -   the calibration constants and object parameters are stored in memory for subsequent use of the Raw2Temp function
+    -   the calibration constants and object parameters are stored in memory for subsequent use of the Raw2Temp function, and should be remembered the next time you re-boot ImageJ, so if you are only working with one thermal camera's files, you should not have to re-type the calibration constants for future uses.

 ### Temperature Conversion

 -   Raw2Temp <img src='./images/Raw2Temp.png'>
     -   converts a 16-bit grayscale thermal image (or image stack) into estimated temperature using standard equations used in infrared thermography.
-    -   user must provide the camera calibration constants and object parameters that can be obtained using the FLIR Calibrations macro.
+    -   user must provide the camera calibration constants and object parameters that can be obtained using the FLIR Calibration Values macro.
     -   various custom versions of Raw2Temp are included for different cameras the author has used, since the calibration constants do not change from image to image, and only when the camera is sent back to manufacturer for re-calibration.
 Edit these macros once calibration constants are known for other cameras.
+    -   a Fast and Slow calculation have now been implemented (v 1.4.1).
+    -   The Slow calculation is slow because it converts the file to a 32-bit file and then converts each pixel to its calculated temperature.
+This can take time on video files and may be too much for large files or computers with little RAM.
+    -   The Fast calculation implements a built-in ImageJ function that allows us to fit a 4th order polynomial through the relationship between Temperature and the Raw 16 bit data, providing a pseudo-converted file with both raw data and converted data showing up in the imageJ status bar.
+This may or may not be an accurate depiction of the response, although I provide the user with cautionary advice on the numbers returned.
+If you restrict the range of temperatures to fit the polynomial only to reasonable ones for most biological applications, the error seems to be quite low since the polynomial accurately fits the data.
+It is mainly at the extremely low and high ends of the camera's temperature range that the fit is poor.
+For single image analysis, I advise you use the Slow (accurate) conversion, and only consider the Fast conversion for large videos where some trade-off between CPU time vs. accuracy is more crucial.

 ### ROI (Region of Interest) Tools

--   ROI 1 to ROI 4 (from the Plugins-&gt;Macros menu)
+-   ROI 1 to ROI 6 (from the Plugins-&gt;Macros menu)
-    -   macros coded to short-cut keys, 1,2,3, and 4 by adding \[\#\] to the name of the macro in the ThermImageJ.ijm file
+    -   macros coded to short-cut keys, such as: 1,2,3,4,5,6 by adding \[\#\] to the name of the macro in the ThermImageJ.ijm file
+    -   some extra ROI short-cuts (i.e. d, l) might exist that I have in place for my own analyses - you can ignore these
     -   extracts mean, min, max, sd, and area of the given ROI and saves to results window as well as to a ROI\_Results.csv file to user's desktop
     -   location of ROI\_Results.csv file can be changed by user by editting the variable desktopdir at the top of the ThermImageJ.ijm file
     -   sample results file: <https://github.com/gtatters/ThermImageJ/blob/master/ROI_Results.csv>